Chapter 2: Real Estate Investing Education

 For every successful real estate investor out there, there are dozens who were too filled with fear and uncertainty to ever actually do a deal.
 If you are just beginning, chances are you have some fear as well – but don't worry; fear is a natural part of life and is designed to help us avoid bad decisions and the consequences derived therefrom.

 However, fear can also stop you from ever getting started, and as a result, you may find yourself spinning your wheels without getting anywhere.
 This purpose of this section is to address that fear, to teach you how to overcome it, and to help you succeed in spite of it.

 1.)
 Get off Your Duff.

-If you are looking to real estate investing to save you from a job you hate - then you had better start working to help you replace the income from your job with money made from real estate activities.
-Develop a plan and work that plan everyday - just like you would get up and go to work everyday for a paycheck.
-If you expect to do one deal and end up on a beach somewhere with beautiful people all around - wake up.
+If you are looking to real estate investing to save you from a job you hate, then you had better start working to replace the income from your job with money made from real estate activities.
+Develop a plan and work that plan everyday -- just like you would get up and go to work everyday for a paycheck.
+If you expect to do one deal and end up on a beach somewhere with beautiful people all around -- wake up.
 Successful real estate investors work hard, and you will need to do the same, but instead of working for a company you're not fond of, you're working for yourself -- a blessing and a curse.

 3.)
 Start Participating

-BiggerPockets is filled with knowledgable real estate investors who are willing to share what they know for free.
+BiggerPockets is filled with knowledgeable real estate investors who are willing to share what they know for free.
 Sign up for an account and interact daily.
 Don't just lurk; participate, ask questions, connect with others, and build relationships.
-If you are afraid to ask questions then you are going to be just as afraid to speak with a seller who needs to sell you their property or to negotiate with a big city developer.
-Interactions are part of an investors life, so the faster your can overcome this fear - the more successful you'll be.
+If you are afraid to ask questions, then you are going to be just as afraid to speak with a seller who needs to sell you their property or to negotiate with a big city developer.
+Interactions are part of an investor’s life, so the faster you can overcome this fear, the more successful you'll be.
 Being visible to your peers online and off will ensure you're always at the front of their minds -- and that's great for business.